 Children at our school use the Internet on a regular basis as part of their learning.
 In school, we regularly remind our children about the importance of keeping themselves safe online.

 How can parents help?

 Parents can provide the best protection for their children and help reinforce the principles learned in the classroom.
-Families should reach agreements about acceptable Internet activity and content
+Families should reach agreements about acceptable Internet activity and content when online

 Parents should talk to their children about safe and appropriate websites and activities.

 Children should be encouraged to report anything they feel uneasy about.

 The family should agree rules about what children can and cannot do while online.